 If applicable, act as a student advisor for a group of 7-8 students

-Collaborate with Middle School leadership to plan activities that build community, celebrate students, and positively impact school climate, such as Middle School Welcome Back Week, spirit week, assemblies, dances, and other Middle School events
+Collaborate with MS leadership to plan activities that build community, celebrate students, enhance diversity, and positively impact an inclusive school climate, such as MS Welcome Back Week, assemblies, and dances

-Work with Middle School Assistant Head to create cross-divisional opportunities through current and new programs, including the National Honor Society-6th Grade Buddy Program
+Work with MS Assistant Head to create cross-divisional opportunities through current and new programs, including the NHS-6th Grade Buddy Program

-Work with Administration to support and facilitate transition of students from lower to middle school and from middle to upper school, including curricular and co-curricular programming as well as social events
+Work with Administration to support and facilitate transition of students from lower to middle school and from middle to upper school

 Communication with Families

-Effectively communicate with families with respect to student attendance, student conduct, school programs, and school performance
+Effectively communicate with families with respect to student attendance, student conduct, student wellness, school programs, and school performance

-Work with School Counselor and Learning Specialist to provide targeted pre-emptive support for families of students who are at risk
+Work with all student support personnel to provide targeted pre-emptive support for families of students who are at risk

-Attendance: develop attendance policies.
-Oversee the middle school attendance program.
-Maintain accurate and up-to-date records.
+Attendance: oversee middle school attendance.
+Maintain accurate and up-to-date records

-Work with Upper School Dean: collaborate with Upper School Dean on tasks including, but not limited to, assigning and overseeing student lockers and maintaining and emptying campus lost and found.
+Work with Upper School Dean: collaborate with Upper School Dean on tasks including assigning and overseeing student lockers and maintaining and emptying campus lost and found

-Bachelor’s degree required; advanced degree in a relevant field (psychology, counseling, etc.) preferred
+Bachelor’s degree required.
+Advanced degree in a relevant field preferred

 About The Buckley School